webrecorder/browsertrix/docs/user-guide/crawl-workflows.md

 # Intro to Crawl Workflows

-Crawl workflows enable you to run crawls, which in turn produce [archived items](./archived-items.md).
-A crawl workflow consists of configuration options that instruct the crawler what it should capture and metadata about the workflow itself.
+Crawl workflows are the bread and butter of automated browser-based crawling.
+A crawl workflow enables you to specify how and what the crawler should capture on a website.

+A finished crawl results in an [archived item](./archived-items.md) that can be downloaded and shared.
+To easily identify and find archived items within your org, you can automatically name and tag archived items through custom workflow metadata.

+You can create, view, search for, and run crawl workflows from the **Crawling** page.

 ## Create a Crawl Workflow

-You can create new crawl workflows from the **Crawling** page, or the  _Create New ..._ shortcut from **Overview**.
+Create new crawl workflows from the **Crawling** page, or the  _Create New ..._ shortcut from **Overview**.

 ### Choose what to crawl